chichitonaru/psychtoday/README.md

     * This test does a simple check of searching for a city name that doesn't exist and validates that a search page is returned with no results.
   * **test_teletherapy_search()**
     * This test does a simple search for Teletherapy for a city name and validates a search page is returned with the correct city and state.
+  * **test_psychiatrist_search()**
+    * This test does a simple search for Psychiatrists for a city name and validates a search page is returned with the correct city and state.